A seven-campus network

-The Paris campus offers a general programme and three dual degrees: with Université Paris 1 Panthéon-Sorbonne in applied mathematics, Paris-Sorbonne (Paris IV) in history, literature or philosophy, and Université Pierre et Marie Curie (UPMC) in mathematics, physics, biology or chemistry.
+The Paris campus offers a general programme and three dual degrees: with Université Paris 1 Panthéon-Sorbonne in applied mathematics, Sorbonne Université (faculté de lettres) in history, literature or philosophy, and Sorbonne Université (faculté des sciences et ingénierie) in mathematics, physics, biology or chemistry.

 - Dijon: Europe with a focus on Central and Eastern Europe

 - Nancy: Europe with a focus on the Franco-German region

 - Poitiers: Latin America, Spain and Portugal

 These specialisations enable students to delve deeper into the contemporary political, economic and social issues of the region in question through specific disciplinary and language courses, international study trips and input from researchers or professionals specialised in the themes being covered.

 International dual degrees are offered on every campus.

 At the Paris and Reims Campuses, students may also pursue study for our interdisciplinary Bachelor of Arts and Sciences degree, taught in partnership with two French institutions of higher education in the sciences.

 Students engaged in campus life and with the city